-Report: Dylann Roof said white nationalists would save him from death row
+Report: Dylann Roof told expert he was a sociopath, not autistic

 Document dump

-The revelations came after US District Judge Richard Gergel unsealed 19 documents from competency hearings that help paint a picture of the 23-year-old's mental state both as a teen and while he was being held in prison after the church massacre.

-In November, a judge halted jury selection in the case to allow time for Roof to undergo a competency evaluation.
+Roof's competency hearings were held in November, after a judge halted jury selection in his case to allow time for Roof to undergo evaluations.
 Roof was ruled competent to stand trial, represent himself and be sentenced.
 (In January, Roof became the first person to receive the death penalty for a federal hate crime.
 He pleaded guilty to a slew of state charges last month.)

-Gergel also allowed journalists to view four videos, captured in November and January, but would not permit the footage to be publicly released.
-CNN's reporter is expected to finish viewing the videos early Tuesday afternoon.
-It's not clear what the tapes contain.
+In addition to the competency hearing documents, Judge Gergel allowed journalists Tuesday to view videos from three prison visits between Roof and his family members.
+Most of the interactions on the videos ranged from the banal to the bizarre.
+Common themes were Roof's commissary account, his cats' weight and well-being, the whereabouts of a ribbed sweater he had requested for his trial and how his lawyers were "snakes."

+In one discussion on politics Roof told his dad, a Trump supporter, that he wished Sen. Bernie Sanders had won the presidential election.
+During another visit, he told his father not to read his manifesto -- in which he wrote, "I have not shed a tear for the innocent people I killed" -- because it's "the worst thing I have ever written."

 Some of the information about Roof's mental state was contained in a December document, released in February, that showed defense attorneys sought special accommodations for their client after competency hearings indicated Roof suffered from a range of disorders.